rdegges/rdegges-blog/articles/2010/the-world-would-be-a-better-place-if-everyone.md

 are emotional at the core, which severely inhibits our decision making, and leads us to make poor choices.

 The question is, how can we make the world a better place?
-By ‘make the world a better place’, I simply mean improve every aspect of life.
+By 'make the world a better place', I simply mean improve every aspect of life.
 This can mean things
 like:

 -   Less war.